NikkiBytes/NIBL/Containers/BIDS_converter.md

   * Notes:\
     -- heuristic_file: Unique file of keys we must provide that tells\
-                       <t> how the files are to be converted.
+                       >>> how the files are to be converted.
 We use the information from our
-                       dicominfo.txt to fill in our keys.
+                       >> dicominfo.txt to fill in our keys.

 Example: